Are Anxiety And Weight Loss Related? When To Seek Mental Health Treatment

 Any of these behaviors or symptoms of anxiety can result in weight change.
 Some may experience weight gain as a result of prolonged anxiety or stress, while others may experience weight loss.

 According to the American Psychological Association, 30% of U.S. adults report skipping a meal in the past month because of stress, and of those, 41% report doing it weekly or more.
-And, 67% of those adults who report skipping meals from stress attribute it to a lack of appetite.
+And 67% of those adults who report skipping meals from stress attribute it to a lack of appetite.

 How anxiety can lead to losing weight

-If you've experienced unintentional or unexplained weight loss and experience frequent anxiety, your anxiety could be a contributing factor.
+If you've experienced unintentional or unexplained weight loss and frequent anxiety, your anxiety could be a contributing factor.
 There are several ways that stress and anxiety can cause weight loss, including:

 Fight or flight

 If you have anxiety, your body continues to prepare for fight or flight even when you're no longer in danger.
-As a result of the increase to your metabolism, you may experience weight loss.
+As a result of the increase in your metabolism, you may experience weight loss.
 In addition, researchers have found a link in the brain between anxiety and weight loss, with a key molecule triggering anxiety and also increasing metabolism and fat burning.

 Lack of sleep

 A common symptom of anxiety is insomnia.
-People with anxiety side effect of any stress—but especially of anxiety disorders—may often find themselves tossing and turning for hours.
+People with the anxiety side effect of any stress—but especially of anxiety disorders—may often find themselves tossing and turning for hours.
 Besieged by intrusive thoughts, they may have trouble falling asleep.
 If they do fall asleep, they may find themselves waking up frequently throughout the night.

 When you don't get enough sleep, your body doesn't produce the right levels of the hormone cortisol.
 Insomnia can become a vicious cycle for individuals with anxiety.
 When you are unable to sleep, your body's ability to handle stress is further compromised.